alexhuynh0530/stock-analysis/README.md

     Next i

+In the refactored script, we create three output arrays to store total volume, starting price, and ending price.
+We use the tickerIndex to access the correct index across the ticker array and three different arrays.
+We create a for loop to initialize tickerVolumes to zero.
+We then create another loop to loop over all the rows while increasing the volume for the current ticker which is stored in the tickerVolumes array.
+We look for the starting price and ending price in the same way as the original code, however, we store the data in the tickerStartingPrices and tickerEndingPrices arrays.
+If the ending price is found then we increase the tickerIndex by 1.
+After all the data is stored in the arrays, we output the data using a for loop and referencing the arrays to print the ticker, total volume, and calculate the return by dividing the ending price by the starting price.

 #### Conclusion

 You can conclude that with the use of the arrays in the refactored script, it has improved the run time versus the original script.